se-edu/learningresources/contents/ai/ml.md

 Models are retrained on a regular basis when more data is available, allowing the model to learn new patterns from the data.

 Techniques such as model compression must also be used to ensure that the models are within the desired size limit and perform fast enough.
-The following paper contains a survey of existing compression techniques for neural networks, an emerging class of ML algorithms. ([link](https://arxiv.org/abs/1710.09282))
+The following paper contains a survey of existing compression techniques for neural networks. ([link](https://arxiv.org/abs/1710.09282))

 Models are often trained against adversarial attacks for security reasons as well.
 An article detailing adversarial attacks on deep learning models can be found in the following link. ([link](https://blog.openai.com/adversarial-example-research/))